upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 # State of field

-``JEG`` is a Julia package for setting up realistic electric grid simulations with extensive support for control options.
+``JEG`` is a Julia package for setting up realistic electric grid simulations with support for control options.
+A number of parameters are made avaible to the user to evaluate the various control options.
+If no details are given, all parameters are generated automatically, either through randomness on a physically meaningful basis or by verified design methods.
-The parametrisation can be arbitrarily detailed.
-If no details are given, all parameters are calculated randomly on a physically meaningful basis.
 This enables both experts from the field of electrical energy networks to test certain configurations and experts from the field of artificial intelligence to test new control approaches without any prior knowledge of electrical engineering.